-Disapproved applicants will be eligible to re-apply for admission after 1 year from date of disapproval and must demonstrate that they have cared for a unit successfully for at least six months
+Disapproved applicants will be eligible to re-apply for admission after 1 year from date of disapproval and must demonstrate that they have cared for a unit successfully for at least six months.

-- k.
-The applicant fails to keep a scheduled RRHA interview or leasing appointment, fails to have any funds required at the time of lease reading, or fails to respond to the Authority concerning information that is necessary to process the application or request from RRHA to update information on their application. - Disapproved applicants will be eligible to re-apply for admission after 1 year from the date of the negative occurrence. - I. Any applicants applying for re-admission to RRHA housing, or who was a former public housing, Indian Housing, Section 23, or Housing Choice Voucher resident of any Authority, shall be disapproved for admission due to documented unfavorable recommendations. - Disapproved applicants will be eligible to re-apply for admission after three (3) or five (5) years from the date of the negative occurrence.
+k.
+The applicant fails to keep a scheduled RRHA interview or leasing appointment, fails to have any funds required at the time of lease reading, or fails to respond to the Authority concerning information that is necessary to process the application or request from RRHA to update information on their application.

+Disapproved applicants will be eligible to re-apply for admission after 1 year from the date of the negative occurrence.

+- I. Any applicants applying for re-admission to RRHA housing, or who was a former public housing, Indian Housing, Section 23, or Housing Choice Voucher resident of any Authority, shall be disapproved for admission due to documented unfavorable recommendations. - Disapproved applicants will be eligible to re-apply for admission after three (3) or five (5) years from the date of the negative occurrence.
 Individual circumstances will be the basis for determining the time period for reapplying. - m.
 An applicant makes any intentional misrepresentation of information related to eligibility, preference for admission, housing history, allowances, family composition, or rent.
 Such applicant will be ineligible to reapply for a period on 1 year from date of application review. - n.
-Applicants who have withdrawn from the Authority's waiting list, or have turned down one or more offers of housing during the past year, will be determined ineligible for admission to the program and will be ineligible to reapply for a period on 1 year from withdrawal or rejection of housing.
+Applicants who have withdrawn from the Authority's waiting list or have turned down one or more offers of housing during the past year, will be determined ineligible for admission to the program and will be ineligible to

-- o.
+- reapply for a period on 1 year from withdrawal or rejection of housing. - o.
 A previous Public Housing tenant is ineligible to reapply for the Public Housing program for a period of one year after move-out date if the applicant was terminated from such program, evicted from the assisted residence, or proposed for such termination/eviction. - p.
-A previous Housing Choice Voucher participant tenant is ineligible to reapply for the Public Housing program for a period of one year after move-out date if the applicant was terminated from such program, evicted from the assisted residence, or proposed for such termination/eviction. - A previous Public Housing Tenant is ineligible to apply for the HCV Housing program for a period of one year after move-out date if the applicant was terminated/evicted or proposed for termination/eviction. - q.
-A person who is incarcerated at the time of eligibility determination is ineligible for a period of one year after released from incarceration. - r.
-No applicant can be admitted to housing while on probation for criminal activity.
-Applicants will be ineligible to apply for admission for 1 year after release from probation.
-Applicants may submit documentation of successful completion of rehabilitation program that is not a part of sentence requirements or probation. - s.
+A previous Housing Choice Voucher participant tenant is ineligible to reapply for the Public Housing program for a period of one year after moveout date if the applicant was terminated from such program, evicted from the assisted residence, or proposed for such termination/eviction. - A previous Public Housing Tenant is ineligible to apply for the HCV Housing program for a period of one year after move-out date if the applicant was terminated/evicted or proposed for termination/eviction. - q.
+A person who is incarcerated at the time of eligibility determination is ineligible until they are released from incarceration. - r.
 Applications will not be accepted from persons on the RRHA Barment list.
-The Barment Policy and/or an Appeal Hearing will be the basis for determining the time period for reapplying. - t.
+The Barment Policy and/or an Appeal Hearing will be the basis for determining the time period for reapplying. - s.
 The applicant or any family member was evicted from a residence enrolled in any federally assisted housing program for drug-related criminal activity.
-However, RRHA may, in its discretion, admit the applicant if RRHA determines that the applicant or family member who engaged in drug-related criminal activity has successfully completed a supervised drug rehabilitation program approved by RRHA.
+However, RRHA may, in its discretion, admit the applicant if RRHA determines that the applicant or family member who engaged in drugrelated criminal activity has successfully completed a supervised drug rehabilitation program approved by RRHA.